Shell India Comes Up with the Country’s First Small-Scale Liquified Natural Gas Truck Loading Facility

-On Tuesday, Royal Dutch Shell’s Indian subsidiary Shell India announced the start of operations at its first Liquified Natural Gas (LNG) truck-loading unit which has been inaugurated at its LNG import terminal at Hazira, Gujarat.
+On Tuesday, Royal Dutch Shell’s Indian subsidiary Shell India announced the start of operations at its first Liquified Natural Gas (LNG) truck-loading unit which has been inaugurated at its Liquified Natural Gas import terminal at Hazira, Gujarat.

 Natural Gas is traditionally transported through pipelines from gas fields or LNG import terminals.
 Trucking LNG would enable the transportation of the clean-fuel gas even to small and stranded users.
 "While gas customers in industrial clusters are expected to be the primary beneficiaries, small-scale LNG will also support the market seeding and development of the recently licensed city gas distribution (CD) geographical areas, not yet connected by pipelines," Shell India stated in its press release on January 19th.